Parallel OctoMapping: A Scalable Framework for Enhanced Path Planning in Autonomous Navigation: POMP Design and Implementation

 \subsection{Data Structure}

-In \textbf{Data Structure 1}, Lines 1 and 2 define common attributes of a standard Octree node: the node’s size and pointers to its child nodes.
-The atomic type is used to enable concurrent (thread-safe) modifications to the child pointers without requiring a mutex, allowing safe node creation and point insertion in parallel. \yihui{In line 3, we instantiate a node when it contains point cloud data to represent occupancy.
+In \textbf{Data Structure 1}, Lines 2 and 3 define common attributes of a standard Octree node: the node’s size and pointers to its child nodes.
+The atomic type is used to enable concurrent (thread-safe) modifications to the child pointers without requiring a mutex, allowing safe node creation and point insertion in parallel. \yihui{Line 3 stores atomic child pointers, which enable concurrent child creation during parallel insertion.
 In 2D, each node has four children, whereas in 3D it has eight.
 In line 4, we optionally store point coordinates in each leaf node using a concurrent vector.} A concurrent vector is a thread-safe data structure that allows multiple threads to insert or access elements simultaneously without explicit locking, thus preventing race conditions during tree construction.
 Line 5 defines \texttt{safe\_state}: \yihui{an atomic bitmask records the occupancy and safety of regions within a leaf node (8 bits in 2D and 16 bits in 3D).
 Using an atomic type ensures thread-safe updates during concurrent point insertions.}

-\textbf{Data Structure 2} \yihui{includes} the pointer to the top-level node of the Octree, serving as the root \yihui{ for} accessing and traversing the entire \yihui{tree} in Line 2. \yihui{ The \texttt{map} in Line 4 is for pathfinding, which is formally introduced in \textbf{Data Structure 3}.} The \texttt{leafsize} \yihui{is a given value that} represents the leaf node size, and is the same \yihui{as the resolution of the map in \textbf{Data Structure 3}.}
+\textbf{Data Structure 2} \yihui{includes} the pointer to the top-level node of the Octree, serving as the root \yihui{for} accessing and traversing the entire \yihui{tree} in Line 2. \yihui{ The \texttt{map} in Line 4 is for pathfinding, which is formally introduced in \textbf{Data Structure 3}.} The \texttt{leafsize} \yihui{is a given value that} represents the leaf node size, and is the same \yihui{as the resolution of the map in \textbf{Data Structure 3}.}

 \textbf{Data Structure 3} is the \yihui{OccupancyGridMap}, \yihui{where} \yihui{Line 3} references an array of unsigned char (1 byte) occupancy state for thread-safe parallel updates.
 It plays the same role as \yihui{occupancy grid} cells \yihui{but is designed to} minimize conservative full-occupancy labels, improving spatial efficiency.
 The \texttt{resolution} \yihui{(Line 2)} \yihui{represents} the size of each voxel in the map.